Kathy331/React_WorkShop/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-All Instructions is in the notion workshop page
+All Instructions is in the notion workshop page, Click the notion page below to get started
 * [![Notion][Notion.js]][Notion-url]